bamboos/tesonet_crypto/README.md

 - Checkout the project.
 - Make sure docker (and `docker-compose`) is installed on local machine.
 - Go to the project's 'docker' dir and run `docker-compose up -d`.
 It should pull images and start containers.
+- Install composer dependencies: `docker exec -it tesonet_web composer install`
 - After that, run `docker exec -it tesonet_web php artisan db:seed --class=UserSeeder` to have some users preloaded into the database.
-- Use some HTTP client (Postman) to test API requests.
+- Use some HTTP client (Postman) to test API requests (view swagger documentation [http://localhost:8080/api/docs]())